Gogen120/helpscout/README.md

 This package provide wrapper for Help Scout API 2.0.
 It gives access to all mailbox endpoints.

 ## Instalation
-You can install it from pypi: `pip install helpscout`
+You can install it from pypi: `pip install helpscout-wrapper`

 ## Authentication
 To use API you need to create app and get `app_id` and `app_secret`.